 Brexit and the middle market

 Following a four-month campaign, the United Kingdom on June 23, 2016, voted by the narrowest of margins to end its 43-year membership in the European Union (EU).
 The Brexit decision will no doubt have far-reaching impact.
 But what does it mean for middle market companies in the United States?
-It starts with the impact on the U.K. itself.
+And what does Brexit look like today versus when the vote passed in 2016?

 At RSM, we are closely watching the developments in the U.K. and the greater European market, and conversing with our counterparts at RSM member firms worldwide.
 Our international team is poised to assist middle market companies with navigating this new frontier in the global economy.